Colorado Summer Vacation

-Summertime in Colorado is all about celebrating and enjoying the great outdoors, and with 300+ days of sunshine, it’s easy to have the perfect day.
-Experience one of the many stunning Rocky Mountain sunsets, races and contests, unrivaled outdoor concert venues, food and wine festivals, golfing, horse riding, hiking, rafting and much more.
+A Colorado summer vacation is all about celebrating and enjoying the great outdoors, and with 300+ days of sunshine, it’s easy to have the perfect day.
+Experience one of the many stunning Rocky Mountain sunsets, races and contests, unrivaled outdoor concert venues, food and wine festivals, golfing, horse riding, hiking, rafting and much more as you travel through Colorado.
 Don’t forget the sunscreen and lots of water.

 Rafting in Colorado is our favorite can’t-miss chance for fun.
-There are floats for every kind of friend or famly adventure.
+There are floats for every kind of friend or family adventure.
 Raft the Royal Gorge and experience class-V rapids as the Arkansas River carries you under the Royal Gorge Bridge.
-Head a little further west to Salida and catch their annual Fibark Festival and see what all of the fuss is about.
-Raft through Brown’s Canyon National monument, or head north with the kiddos to raft the Colorado River with smaller rapids, but plenty of fun.
+Head a little further west to Salida to catch their annual Fibark Festival and see what the fuss is about.
+Raft through Brown’s Canyon National Monument, or head north with the kiddos to raft the Colorado River with smaller rapids, but plenty of fun.
 Local’s Tip: water is highest in the spring and early summer as the snow melts off the mountains to fill our Rivers.
-Book then for an adrenaline-filled adventure, or wait until later in the summer to take the kids on a float.
+Book early for an adrenaline-filled adventure, or wait until later in the Colorado summer to take the kids on a mellow float.

 Colorado boasts 26 scenic byways, with views to take your breath away if the altitude doesn’t get you first.
 Pound out the miles as you tackle Independence pass between Leadville and Aspen, or watch for wildlife as you pedal over Trail Ride Road in Rocky Mountain Nation Park.
 If you prefer dirt under your tires, visit one of the many lift-accessed bike parks, like Keystone Resort or Crested Butte Mountain resorts.
 There are also thousands of miles of singletrack around the state.
-Wait for the snow to melt and experience high alpine rides in Summit County, Colorado during July and August and into September.
+Wait for the snow to melt and experience high alpine rides in Summit County, this Colorado summer during July, August, and September.
 Local’s tip: Stick to the road after its rained.
 Our dirt dries fast, but if you ride when it’s wet, your knobby tires will do significant manage.

-Colorado’s “wild west” roots live on with many ranches offering horseback rides for the whole family.
-Saddle up and head into the plains or over the trails to quiet, but expansive vistas.
-If you brought your own horses, there are many trails outside of Denver that are horse-friendly.
-Durango also has an active equestrian culture with lots of trails and ride opportunities!
+Colorado’s “wild west” roots live on, with many ranches offering horseback rides for the whole family.
+Saddle up, head into the plains, or over the trails to expansive vistas.
+If you bring your own horses, many trails outside of Denver are horse-friendly.
+Durango has an active equestrian culture with many trails and ride opportunities!